CUBRID/cubrid-testtools/doc/shell/shell_guide.md

 # Some times there is not enough disk space on the test machine, so we need to delete all the files under the test case path after the case is run.
 delete_testcase_after_each_execution_yn=false

+# Check disk space before test.
+# If there is not enough disk space, the test tool will send an email to the owner.
+# The owner should clean the disk when he receives this email.
+# The test will continue untill the free disk space reaches the expected amount.
 enable_check_disk_space_yn=true
 owner_email=cui.man@navercorp.com